raae/queen.raae.codes/content/emails-queen/2023/01/10-ph-vs-tech-crunch/index.md

 Yes, in roughly equal amounts.
 But of course, without a Product Hunt, there would probably not have been a Tech Crunch article.

+[Prune your Follows](https://pruneyourfollows.com/) came in as the 13th product of the day, showing that even when missing the elusive top 10, a Product Hunt launch can still have an add-on effect.

 [![Full analytics for the last 30 days](./analytics-both.png)](https://app.usefathom.com/share/lfdkntld/pruneyourfollows.com)

 Things change a little by looking at the traffic directly from the two sources.
-Product Hunt does not have much of a long tale, but it seems Tech Crunch does.
+Product Hunt does not have much of a long tale, but it seems Tech Crunch might.

 [![Product Hunt Traffic](./product-hunt.png)](https://app.usefathom.com/share/lfdkntld/pruneyourfollows.com)